tsunami416604/azure-docs.hu-hu/articles/active-directory-b2c/tutorial-single-page-app.md

     npm start
     ```

-    A konzol ablakban a helyileg futó Node. js-kiszolgáló portszáma látható:
+    A konzol ablakban a helyileg futó Node.js kiszolgáló portszáma látható:

     ```console
     Listening on port 6420...